List of National Rugby League golden point games

 The golden point, a sudden death overtime system, is used to resolve drawn rugby league matches in the National Rugby League, Australasia's top competition in the sport.
-The term is borrowed from the golden goal system formerly employed in association football (soccer).
+The term is borrowed from the golden goal system formerly employed in association football.
 The golden point is used to determine a winner when scores are level at the end of regular time.
 Prior to its introduction into the National Rugby League competition at the beginning of the 2003 season, normal season games were left as draws; in finals matches, 20 minutes extra time ensued (10 minutes each way), with a replay in the event of a draw.
 If the scores are level at the end of 80 minutes, five minutes are played, the teams swap ends with no break, and a further five minutes are played.
 Any score (try, penalty goal, or field goal) in this 10-minute period secures a win for the scoring team, and the game ends at that point.
 If the scoring event is a try, no conversion is attempted.
 If no further scoring occurs, the game is drawn and each team receives one competition point.

-As of 10 September 2022, 144 golden point games have been played, with 14 remaining a draw after the ten minutes of golden point extra-time.
-Daly Cherry-Evans has scored the winning points on six occasions, more than anyone in the NRL, with Johnathan Thurston and Valentine Holmes behind him on four.
-The Cronulla-Sutherland Sharks have played the most golden point games with 22 in total, while Canterbury have played the least with 13.
-The Canterbury-Bankstown Bulldogs are the most successful team under the format, having won nine of their 13 golden point matches (including a draw), whilst the Wests Tigers are the worst, having lost 15 of their 20 matches.
+As of 14 September 2025, 175 golden point games have been played, with 19 remaining a draw after the ten minutes of golden point extra-time.
+Daly Cherry-Evans has scored the winning points on seven occasions, more than anyone in the NRL, with Johnathan Thurston, Valentine Holmes, Jamayne Isaako, Shaun Johnson, and Nathan Cleary all behind him on four.
+The North Queensland Cowboys have played the most golden point games with 27 in total, while of the teams that have been in the competition since the implementation of golden point, the Sydney Roosters have played the least with 14.
+The Canterbury-Bankstown Bulldogs are the most successful team under the format, having won 12 of their 16 golden point matches (including a draw), whilst the Wests Tigers are the worst, having lost 15 of their 21 matches.
 The St. George Illawarra Dragons were the final club to win their first golden point match, after five previous failed attempts.
-The South Sydney Rabbitohs, New Zealand Warriors and Brisbane Broncos have all featured in the most drawn matches with four.
+The New Zealand Warriors have all featured in the most drawn matches with five.